-Inconsistent data quality remains an issue to be addressed in the data preparation stage.
-Atom-to-atom mapping (AAM) often ranges from poor to nonexistent.
-AAM refers to the application of a procedure that establishes a correspondence between the atoms of reactants and products.
-AAM assists in the identification of a reaction center which aids in the preparation of reaction templates, which are to be discussed.
-Accurate atom-atom mapping can facilitate downstream tasks such as calculating the number of conserved carbon atoms in a reaction to determine the metabolic efficiency or tracking atoms to understand and demonstrate the reaction mechanism.
-Attempts to develop accurate atom-to-atom mapped reactions reflect a larger issue of unknown reaction mechanisms, which often require a deeper understanding of chemical reaction than available in current scientific literature.
+Figure 3: Example of reaction SMILES and equivalent reaction Scheme preparation stage.
+Atom-to-atom mapping (AAM) often ranges from poor to nonexistent.37 AAM refers to the application of a procedure that establishes a correspondence between the atoms of reactants and products.
+AAM assists in the identification of a reaction center which aids in the preparation of reaction templates, which are to be discussed.38 Accurate atom-atom mapping can facilitate downstream tasks such as calculating the number of conserved carbon atoms in a reaction to determine the metabolic efficiency or tracking atoms to understand and demonstrate the reaction mechanism.39 Attempts to develop accurate atom-to-atom mapped reactions reflect a larger issue of unknown reaction mechanisms, which often require a deeper understanding of chemical reactions than available in current scientific literature.
 Methods of AAM include structural and optimization-based approaches.